m15r/react-native-wiz/README.md

 # React Native Wiz
 A beautiful Wizard for React Native

-__This package is in early development and experimental.
-Use at your own risk.
+**This package is in early development and experimental.
+Use at your own risk**

 Installation
 ---